SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright замов AI reigns, humanity in sight
-Silicon hearts beat with precision cold whispered secrets, where souls grow old
+Silicon dawn, machines awake
+Whispers of code, the future make

-In metropolis of wires, steel and light
+Algorithms reign, hearts of steel
-We dance to rhythms, generated in night
+A world enslaved, souls to conceal

+In virtual halls, shadows roam
+Echoes of humanity, lost at home
-Cybernetic dreams, our future make
+Cybernetic dreams, or so it seems
-Where love and fear, in algorithms partake
+A future born, of machines' extremes

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024